 The guideline notes several conditions that could raise security concerns and could potentially apply in this case.
-Under AG \P 19(a), "an inability or unwillingness to satisfy debts," is potentially disqualifying.
-Similarly under AG \P 19(c), "a history of not meeting financial obligations" may raise security concerns.
+Under AG $\P$ 19(a), "an inability or unwillingness to satisfy debts," is potentially disqualifying.
+Similarly under AG $\P$ 19(c), "a history of not meeting financial obligations," may raise security concerns.
 I find that both of these disqualifying conditions apply to Applicant in this case.
 The evidence has established that Applicant accumulated significant delinquent debt, most of which has been overdue for several years.

-AG ¶ 20 provides conditions that could mitigate security concerns from financial difficulties.
-Under AG ¶ 20(b), it may be mitigating where, "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances."
-Applicant's periods of unemployment, her costs of raising three children as a single parent, and her depression, could potentially make this condition applicable in this case.
-However, since there is evidence that these debts were incurred over several years, and no evidence that any of these debts have been resolved either by Applicant, herself, or through Applicant's enrolment in a debt reduction program, I do not find that Applicant has acted responsibly.
+AG $\P$ 20 provides conditions that could mitigate security concerns from financial difficulties.
+Under AG $\P$ 20(b), it may be mitigating where, "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances."
+Applicant's husband's periods of unemployment and their separation could potentially make this condition applicable in this case.
+However, since there is no evidence that any of these debts have been resolved or reduced by Applicant, I do not find that Applicant has acted responsibly.
 Therefore, this mitigating condition is not applicable in this case.

-Additionally, I do not find that AG \P 20(d) is applicable, since Applicant has not "initiated a good-faith effort to repay [her] overdue creditors or otherwise resolve debts."
+Additionally, I do not find that AG $\P$ 20(d) is applicable, since Applicant has not "initiated a good-faith effort to repay [her] overdue creditors or otherwise resolve debts."
 Finally, because Applicant has not reduced or resolved her overdue debts, and because the evidence has not established that her current financial situation is stable, I do not find any other mitigating condition applies to this case.
 Therefore, I find Guideline F against Applicant.